Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Inference for low-dimensional parameters of interest

 \subsection{Inference via the DVS estimator}

-As an intuitive statement, \cite{ning2017general} considered a one-step estimator based on an initial Lasso estimator $\hat{\boldsymbol{\theta}}_{\mathrm{p}}$, taking the following form:
+As an intuitive statement, \citet{ning2017general} considered a one-step estimator based on an initial Lasso estimator $\hat{\boldsymbol{\theta}}_{\mathrm{p}}$, taking the following form:

 except that $\hat{\boldsymbol{\theta}}_{\mathrm{p}}$ in their work is the Lasso estimator based on the full sample.
-In contrast, we consider the one-step estimation based on $\hat{\boldsymbol{\theta}}_{uni}$ attained via \eqref{eq4}, which was shown to be asymptotically normal \citep{shan2024optimal,shao2024optimal}, and apply the subsampling approaches to accelerate computation.
-We refer to the resulting estimator as the de-variance subsampling (DVS) estimator, formally defined as:
+In contrast, we consider the one-step estimation based on $\hat{\boldsymbol{\theta}}_{uni}$ attained via \eqref{eq4}, which is asymptotically normal \citep{shan2024optimal}.
+The estimator is formally defined as:

 \begin{definition}[de-variance subsampling (\textit{DVS}) estimator] Continuing the notations in Section \ref{sec2}, define the DVS estimator as